 This proliferation of calming devices, coupled with negative feedback of drivers from peripheral areas who used those streets, emergency responders who expressed concerns about the devices, and public transit officials concerned about accelerated wear to their vehicles, prompted the City Council Oversight Committee to examine the Traffic Calming Program and to recommend changes to improve it.
 The Oversight Committee looked at all aspects of the program: its effectiveness, its qualifying criteria, its cost, the neighborhood meeting process, the petition process, the routes eligible, and the devices themselves.
-The FYE 2009 projects were put on "hold" while several meetings of the Oversight Committee, staff, and other interested parties were held to discuss these issues.
-The Oversight Committee and staff met on three different occasions in late 2008, with briefings made to the City Council Transportation Committee on December 4, 2008 and the entire City Council in a study session on January 20, 2009.
+The FYE 2009 projects were put on "hold" while several meetings of the Oversight Committee and staff met on three different occasions in late 2008, with briefings made to the City Council Transportation Committee on December 4, 2008 and the entire City Council in a study session on January 20, 2009.